 This provision is applicable to all Federal-aid construction contracts and to all related construction subcontracts of $10,000 or more.

-The contractor must ensure that facilities provided for employees are provided in such a manner that segregation on the basis of race, color, religion, sex, or national origin cannot result.
+The contractor must ensure that facilities provided for employees are provided in such a manner that segregation on the basis of race, color, religion, sex, sexual orientation, gender identity, or national origin cannot result.
 The contractor may neither require such segregated use by written or oral policies nor tolerate such use by employee custom.
-The contractor's obligation extends further to ensure that its employees are not assigned to perform their services at any location, under the contractor's control, where the facilities are segregated.
-The term "facilities" includes waiting rooms, work areas, restaurants and other eating areas, time clocks, restrooms, washrooms, locker rooms, and other storage or dressing areas, parking lots, drinking fountains, recreation or entertainment areas, transportation, and housing provided for employees.
+The contractor's obligation extends further to ensure that its employees are not assigned to perform their services at any location under the contractor's control where the facilities are segregated.
+The term "facilities" includes waiting rooms, work areas, restaurants and other eating areas, time clocks, restrooms, washrooms, locker rooms and other storage or dressing areas, parking lots, drinking fountains, recreation or entertainment areas, transportation, and housing provided for employees.
 The contractor shall provide separate or single-user restrooms and necessary dressing or sleeping areas to assure privacy between sexes.

 IV.
 Davis-Bacon and Related Act Provisions

 This section is applicable to all Federal-aid construction projects exceeding $2,000 and to all related subcontracts and lower-tier subcontracts (regardless of subcontract size).
 The requirements apply to all projects located within the right-of-way of a roadway that is functionally classified as Federal-aid highway.
 This excludes roadways functionally classified as local roads or rural minor collectors, which are exempt.
+Where the applicable law requires that projects be treated as a project on a Federal-aid highway, the provisions of this subpart will apply regardless of the location of the project.
 Contracting agencies may elect to apply these requirements to other projects.

 The following provisions are from the U.S. Department of Labor regulations in 29 CFR 5.5 “Contract provisions and related matters” with minor revisions to conform to the FHWA-1273 format and FHWA program requirements.